 We note that there will continue to be close co-operation with the EU and coastal states on management of cross-border fish stocks following the UK's exit from the EU.
-The nature and extent of ongoing negotiations with the EU will depend on the terms of an agreed withdrawal agreement.
-As regards the future relationship with the EU, we note the contents of the draft Political Declaration which is subject to continuing negotiations.
-This draft Declaration provides for bilateral and international cooperation to ensure sustainable levels of fishing, promote conservation of resources and foster a clean, healthy and productive marine environment, as well as providing for the establishment of a new fisheries agreement.
-If no withdrawal agreement is in place, we would expect that bilateral discussions between the UK and EU would be necessary.
+As regards the future relationship with the EU, the contents of the agreed Political Declaration6 are referred.
+This Declaration provides for bilateral and international cooperation to ensure sustainable levels of fishing, promote conservation of resources and foster a clean, healthy and productive marine environment, as well as providing for the establishment of a new fisheries agreement within the context of the overall economic partnership.
+The Parties agreed to use their "best endeavours to conclude and ratify their new fisheries agreement by 1 July 2020".
+We note the terms of the statement given by Michel Barnier on 3 February 2020 at the presentation of the Commission's proposal for a Council recommendation on directives for the negotiation of a new partnership with the UK7.
+He stated: "our free trade agreement must include an agreement on fisheries.
+This agreement should provide for continued reciprocal access to markets, and to waters, with stable quota shares."